javascript-tutorial/en.javascript.info/1-js/02-first-steps/02-structure/article.md

 No need to think about the meaning of the brackets `[]` and `forEach` yet.
 We'll study them later.
 For now, just remember the result of the code: it shows `1` then `2`.

-Now, let's add an `alert` before the code and *not* finish it with a semicolon:
+Let's add an `alert` before the code and *not* finish it with a semicolon:

 ```js run no-beautify
 alert("There will be an error")